daops/charter/CHARTER.md

 **A**I, Transform IT productivity through artificial intelligence.

-**O**peness, Develop technical standards like open source software.
+**O**penness, Develop technical standards like open source software.

 **P**racticability, Every standard is for practicing.